rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/MappingStationsToRR.md

 * fairly close matching to LIVERPOOL-OBSERVATORY figures for a lot of months from 1863 to mid-1866
 * fairly close matching to BIDSTON-OBSERVATORY figures for mid-1871 onwards
-* but no matches for Bidston before that
+* but no matches for Bidston before 1871

-So possible the sequence of sites producing the Liverpool DWR station observations which fits the comparison matches and the Met Office 1871 Annual Report statement would be:
+So a possible sequence of sites for the Liverpool DWR station observations which fits the comparison matches and the Met Office 1871 Annual Report statement would be:
 * early 1860s - unclear
 * 1863/1864 to mid-1866 at Liverpool Observatory (demolished Jan 1867)
 * mid-1866 to mid-1871 at a central Liverpool Telegraph office